Steve Brine: Political career

 Brine supported the UK remaining within the EU in the 2016 UK EU membership referendum.
 He voted for then Prime Minister Theresa May's Brexit withdrawal agreement in early 2019.
 In the indicative votes on 27 March, Brine voted for single market membership, customs union with the EU, the Norway-plus model, and against a no-deal Brexit.
 He had resigned from his ministerial post two days prior.
 Brine supported Jeremy Hunt in the 2019 Conservative Party leadership election.
 He voted for the legalisation of same-sex marriage in Northern Ireland.

 In September 2019, he was one of 21 MPs expelled from the Conservative Party for voting for the European Union (Withdrawal) (No. 2) Act 2019 which aimed to prevent a no-deal Brexit.
 Brine was one of 10 MPs to be readmitted to the party on 29 October.
 He was re-elected in the 2019 general election, with his majority falling from 9,999 to 985.

 Brine was one of 38 MPs to vote against the second national lockdown during the COVID-19 pandemic in November 2020.
 He called for MPs and their staff to be prioritised for the COVID-19 vaccine in January 2021 and for all COVID-19 legislative restrictions to be removed by the end of April 2021.

 Following the publication of civil servant Sue Gray's report into the Partygate scandal, Brine submitted a letter of no confidence in Prime Minister Boris Johnson calling for his resignation in May 2022.
 He initially endorsed Jeremy Hunt in the July 2022 Conservative Party leadership election but when Hunt was eliminated from the contest he endorsed Rishi Sunak.

 In November 2022, he was selected by fellow MPs to be the chair of the Health and Social Care Select Committee.
 After being appointed, Brine said his priorities as chair were to get "better value for our money" from the NHS and improving young people's mental health care.
+In June 2023, he announced that he would be standing down as an MP at the 2024 general election.